Ayan-Shahid/Ayan-Shahid/README.md

 ### 👨‍💻 About Me :
-<p>I'm a React JS web developer.
+<p>I'm a self taught React JS web developer from Pakistan.
 I build web apps using React JS and Next JS with Typescript, Styled Components MongoDb and Firebase.</p>